aschleg/petpy/docs/source/api.rst

             be some loss of data when the conversion is made; however, this loss is primarily confined to the call encoding and timestamp information and metadata of the associated media (photos) with a record.

+.. method:: Petfinder.shelters_get([shelterId], [outputformat='json'], [return_df=False])

+    Returns multiple shelter records given a list or tuple of shelter IDs.
+Convenience wrapper function of :code:`shelter_get()`.

+    :param shelterId: list or tuple containing shelter IDs to search.
+    :param outputformat: |outputformat|
+    :param return_df: |return_df|
+    :rtype: list or pandas DataFrame.
+Shelter record of input shelter ID.
+If the parameter :code:`outputformat` is 'json', the result is formatted as a JSON object.
+Otherwise, the return object is a text representation of an XML object.
+If :code:`return_df` is :code:`True`, :code:`outputformat` is overridden and the results are converted to a pandas DataFrame.
+Please note there may be some loss of data when the conversion is made;
+            however, this loss is primarily confined to the call encoding and timestamp information and metadata of the associated media (photos) with a record.

 .. method:: Petfinder.shelter_getPets([shelterId], [status=None], [offset=None], [count=None], [output=None], [pages=None], [outputformat='json'], [return_df=False])